 For the second year in a row, Florida Atlantic University has been named to G.I.
 Jobs magazine’s list of Military Friendly Schools® for 2013, based on research and a recent survey conducted of more than 12,000 schools.
 This honor ranks FAU in the top 15 percent of all colleges, universities and trade schools nationwide.

 FAU has an all-digital movie theatre on campus which includes four 49-seat theaters that are used during the day by FAU’s film study program in the School of Communication and Multimedia Studies.
 The theaters are open to the public at night.

-FAU has one of the most active record labels at any University, Hoot/Wisdom Recordings, which has released 19 albums to date, all of which were produced by students and commercial music faculty.
+FAU has one of the most active record labels at any University, Hoot/Wisdom Recordings, which has released 19 albums to date, all of which were produced by students.

-Opening in Fall 2013, a new 614-bed residence hall will feature unlimited building-wide Wi-Fi access, two-story floor study lounges, classroom space, conference room and fitness center, as well as FAU's first Faculty-in-Residence program.
-The facility will increase FAU Boca Raton's resident student population to nearly 5,000.
+Opened in Fall 2013, Parliament Hall is a new 614-bed residence hall featuring unlimited building-wide Wi-Fi access, two-story floor study lounges, classroom space, conference room and fitness center, as well as FAU’s first Faculty-in-Residence Program.
+The facility increases FAU Boca Raton’s resident student population to nearly 5,000.

 Florida Atlantic University was ranked one of the top 100, four-year colleges in the nation conferring bachelor’s degrees on to minority students, according to a survey in Diverse: Issues in Higher Education in 2012.